ESIPFed/Awesome-Earth-Artificial-Intelligence/README.md

 A curated list of tutorials, notebooks, software, datasets, courses, books, video lectures and papers specifically for Artificial Intelligence (AI) use cases in Earth Science.

+Maintained by ESIP Machine Learning Cluster.
+Free and open to inspire AI for Good.

 Contributions are most welcome.

 ## Contents